c-rod51/census-annual-business-survey/README.md

 If you would like to view our process for Extracting, Transforming, and Loading the data, see `ETL.ipynb`.
 If you would like to see how the visualizations were created, see `visualizations.ipynb`.
 The report can be found in `ABS_Report.pdf`.
+The cleaned data (processed through our ETL) can be found in the `Data` folder.
+All of our visualizations can be found as PNGs in the `Visuals` folder.